 A daily prenatal supplement with iron is usually recommended as well.

-Milk products are a good source of calcium.
-If you don't eat or drink dairy products, increase these calcium-rich foods in your diet:
+Milk and milk products are a good source of calcium.
+If you don’t eat or drink dairy products, increase these calcium-rich foods in your diet:

 Calcium in non-dairy sources is less easily absorbed than the calcium in milk.